mylenaverspeelt/To-do-List-React/README.md

 # Lineup

-A simple to-do list made using React and
+A simple to-do list made using React and NextJS

 ## Step 1 - Dependencies